A council-owned nutrient credit company has appointed its first managing director.

 Stour Environmental Credits Ltd (SEC), a joint venture company created by Ashford Borough Council and Canterbury City Council, has appointed Mariam Bajulaiye as its first managing director.

-She will be working with the SEC board to unlock the development of homes in the River Stour catchment, by finalising its action plan to buy the benefit of nutrient mitigation and sell on as credits to developers.
+She will be working with the SEC board to unlock the development of homes in the River Stour catchment, by finalising its action plan to buy the benefit of nutrient mitigation and sell it on as credits to developers.

 A total of 74 planning authorities across England have paused housebuilding since May 2022 because of high levels of nitrates and phosphates in wetland areas, which are killing the invertebrates eaten by protected birds.